splunk/public-o11y-docs/infrastructure/monitor/monitor-services-hosts.rst

 Displayed data: Traffic considerations
 ================================================

 * Information is displayed only if data is streamed in.
-If there's no data coming in for more than 3 hours, that stream will stop being counted in Observability Cloud.
+If there's no data coming in from a stream for more than 3 hours, that stream will stop being counted in Observability Cloud.
-    - Kubernetes monitoring holds tiles in a disabled state until it goes inactive, which happens 25 hours after the last datapoint.
+    - Kubernetes monitoring holds tiles in a disabled state until it goes inactive, which happens 25 hours after the last data point.
 * Some metrics, like those related to CPU utilization, are always reported.
 Observability Cloud uses these metrics on the Navigator summary page.
 * Although it only affects a small number of metrics, a few are not continuously sent.
-For instance, metrics related to the amount of errors are only sent when errors happen.
+For instance, metrics related to the number of errors are only sent when errors happen.
-    - Don't try to get a list of entities using one of these metrics, since entities with no errors might be hidden.
+    - Don't try to get a list of entities using one of these metrics, because entities with no errors might be hidden.
 * Counts are sensitive to the time range, the calculated resolution of the job that runs, and the frequency of the data that is coming in.
-    - A typical cloud integration is reporting a new data point every 5 minutes.
+    - A typical cloud integration reports a new data point every 5 minutes.
     - As the job is running, reporting instances that are turned off drop off after the time range they are part of passes.

 Considerations regarding navigators